MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 As part of the MCC preview onboarding process an Azure subscription ID must be provided to Microsoft.

 > [!IMPORTANT]
 > [Contact Microsoft](mailto:mccforenterprise@microsoft.com?subject=[MCC%20for%20Enterprise]%20Please%20add%20our%20Azure%20subscription%20to%20the%20allow%20list) and provide your Azure subscription ID if you have not already.
-You will not be able to proceed if you skip this step.
+You'll not be able to proceed if you skip this step.

 For information about creating or locating your subscription ID, see [Steps to obtain an Azure Subscription ID](#steps-to-obtain-an-azure-subscription-id).